Skip to content

 The property report

-When --chaos is active, ordeal prints a property report at the end of the test run.
+Ordeal prints a property report at the end of the test run whenever there are tracked results — with or without --chaos.
 It shows every tracked property, its type, hit count, and pass/fail status:

 --- Ordeal Property Results ---